Jean Segura Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.32).
+- The Braves have a 3.35 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in baseball.
+- The Braves allow the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Morton (2-2) takes the mound for the Braves in his fifth start of the season.
-He's put together a 3.22 ERA in 22 1/3 innings pitched, with 17 strikeouts.
+- Elder (2-0) gets the starting nod for the Braves in his fifth start of the season.
+He has a 1.14 ERA in 23 2/3 innings pitched, with 23 strikeouts.

-- In his last outing on Wednesday against the San Diego Padres, the righty tossed six innings, giving up one earned run while surrendering five hits.
+- The right-hander last appeared on Friday against the Houston Astros, when he tossed six innings, allowing no earned runs while giving up five hits.

-- The 39-year-old has an ERA of 3.22, with 6.9 strikeouts per nine innings, in four games this season.
-Opponents are hitting .289 against him.
+- The 23-year-old has an ERA of 1.14, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.